donghui435/YouTube-video-info-download-including-title-channel-automatically-generated-subtitles-/README.md

-# YouTube video info download(including title/channel/autogmatically generated subtitles)
+# YouTube video info download (including title/channel/autogmatically generated subtitles)

+This repo does.....

 ## Install

-the subtitles download is using youtube-transcript-api function from jdepoix, link is below including the install requirement
+The subtitles download is using youtube-transcript-api function from jdepoix, link is below including the install requirement

 https://github.com/jdepoix/youtube-transcript-api